 This will include a survey of core humanities subjects (art, history, philosophy, literature, and writing) and a critical look at why certain work is considered canonical, or of lasting, foundational importance.

-Written and creative projects—as well as interactive presentations from special guests and field trips around the Portland area—will contribute to our learning and community engagement with the world beyond the classroom walls.
+Written and creative projects—as well as interactive presentations from special guests—will contribute to our learning and community engagement with the world beyond the classroom.

 Together, we will: